Afnan-Aldhahri/Erlang/Recources/Concurrent Programming.md

 Each Erlang process executes in its own memory space and owns its own heap and stack instead of using threads that share memory.

-Processes can’t conflict with each other which leads to deadlocks ,race condition and other problems of concurrency .

 Processes communicate with each other via message passing.

 Note : message can be any kind of Erlang data type.